Scorptech/milestoneone/README.md

 ### Acknowledgements

--   I received inspiration for this project after seeing have the family builder, Willie, went about project managing building contract working first hand.
+-   I received inspiration for this project after dealing with the family builder, Willie, go about project managing a building contract for my mother-in-law and seeing the re-development first hand.

 -   My mentor Simen Daehlin guided me on how to investigate and find CSS issues using the inspect tool like a detective looking for evidence!